Asset Graph

 AssetGraph-SidebarExpanded.png

 Assets and groups of assets are shown as circles with asset type icons.
 Groups have the asset count displayed in a number balloon.
-Connections between assets and/or groups are shown as arrows linking them with the type of connection indicated by the connection label.
+Relationships between assets or asset groups are indicated by arrows with a label describing the type of relationship.

 The Investigation Steps list in the side pane shows the sequence of steps taken in your investigation and allows you to view the progress step-by-step.
-The following example describes how the Investigation Steps list works.
+Each action performed on the graph is represented by a tile in the Investigation Steps list.
+Keywords, such as action type and asset type or field, are shown as tiles.

 To return to the main Asset Graph view, click Starting Point in the Investigation Steps list or AssetGraphIcon.png in the Navigation bar.